to the World of Reading and Technology

 Students can login to Encore by using their first name, dot, last name, and then their barcode.

 This board is for class totals for Reading Counts.
-This year's theme is "Race Into Reading".
+This year's theme is "Rock, Roll, and Read".
 The

-more points a class gets the farther their car will travel.
+more points a class gets the higher their band goes on the Pop Charts.

 Thisboard is for class totals for Reading Counts from 2013/2014.
 The